msw2005/Social-Network/README.md

 About
 This is a simple social networking application built in Python.
 The repository currently contains the core source code for the project.
-It aims to provide basic social networking functionalities, potentially allowing users to create profiles, connect with others, and share updates (assuming future developments or current functionality as per the source).
+It aims to provide basic social networking functionalities, potentially allowing users to create profiles, connect with others, and share updates (assuming future developments or current functionality as per the source);

 Features
 User registration and authentication